HydraulicRobert/NotificationAPI/README.md

 - **Security**: Improved security thanks to BCrypt hashed passwords and JWTs for authorization
 - **Maintainability**: Thanks to the usage of Java and my programming any features can be added with ease

 The server also comes with a React based frontend in a different repository.
+Soon i'll change it so that the jwt gets written into the cookies.

 ## how-to-use
 First make sure that your Java system variable is set.